bsun1220/polytopewalk/README.md

 ![example branch parameter](https://github.com/bsun1220/polytopewalk/actions/workflows/ciwheels.yml/badge.svg?branch=main)

 # PolytopeWalk
 **PolytopeWalk** is a `C++` library for running MCMC sampling algorithms to generate samples from a uniform distribution over a polytope with a `Python` interface.
-Existing implementations include the Dikin Walk, John Walk, Vaidya Walk, Ball Walk, Leet Sidford Walk, and Hit and Run Walk.
+Existing implementations include the Dikin Walk, John Walk, Vaidya Walk, Ball Walk, Lee Sidford Walk, and Hit and Run Walk.

 ## Developer Installation Instructions
 We need to install certain package prerequisites for it to work (listed in each of the operating systems)